XUL provides a way to create tabular or hierarchical lists using a tree.

 However, the three elements listed above are not displayed directly.
 They are used only as the source for the data for the view.
 Thus, only a handful of attributes apply to the

-style attribute or with other CSS properties and the box related features such as flexibility and orientation cannot be used.
+attribute or with other CSS properties and the box related features such as flexibility and orientation cannot be used.
+In addition, mouse and other user interface events do not fire at these elements.

 In fact, apart from some tree specific attributes, the only attributes that will have any effect will be the